parrt/msds501/notes/git.md

 https://github.com/USF-MSAN501/images-parrt
 ```

-Each class will have be its own organization at github: `https://github.com/USF-MSAN501`.
+Each class I teach will have be its own organization at github, in this case: `https://github.com/USF-MSAN501`.
 Each person will have a repository under that directory at github, one per project.

 Our first step is to *clone* that empty repository from github onto our local disk.
 From your repository page and github, copy the HTTPS URL, as shown here:

 <img src=images/github-setup.png width=420>

 If you choose the SSH version, it will require that we set up SSH keys for authentication.
-That is what you will ultimately want to do, but for now
+That is what you will ultimately want to do, but for now, don't worry about that and just use HTTPS.

 **Cloning onto your laptop**